Machinists v. Wisconsin Employment Relations Commission

 Machinists v.
-Wisconsin Employment Rel.
-Comm'n, 427 U.S. 132 (1976), is a US labor law case, concerning the scope of federal preemption against state law for labor rights.
+Wisconsin Employment Relations Commission, 427 U.S. 132 (1976), is a United States labor law case, concerning the scope of federal preemption against state law for labor rights.

 Facts

 The Wisconsin Employment Relations Commission sought to hold a union liable for an unfair labor practice, by refusing to work overtime.
 An employer claimed to the National Labor Relations Board that his staff had committed an unfair practice by refusing to work overtime, but this was dismissed, as there was no violation.
 The employer then tried to make the same claim to the Wisconsin Employment Relations Commission, which upheld the claim and made a cease-and-desist order against the union.
 The Wisconsin Circuit Court affirmed this and so did the Wisconsin Supreme Court affirmed.
 The union appealed to the US Supreme Court.

 Judgment

-Brennan J held that the Wisconsin Supreme Court had not been entitled to make a ruling against the union, because its jurisdiction was preempted by the National Labor Relations Act.
+Justice Brennan held that the Wisconsin Supreme Court had not been entitled to make a ruling against the union, because its jurisdiction was preempted by the National Labor Relations Act.
 Such matters were to be left to "be controlled by the free play of economic forces".
 The judgment included the following.